Roger Boyle, 1st Earl of Orrery: Restoration

-On Oliver Cromwell's death, Boyle gave his support to Richard Cromwell; but as he saw no possibility of maintaining the government, he left for Ireland, whereby resuming command in Munster he secured the island for Charles, anticipating Monk's overtures by inviting the King to land at Cork.
+On Oliver Cromwell's death, Boyle gave his support to Richard Cromwell; but as he saw no possibility of maintaining the government, he left for Ireland, whereby resuming command in Munster he secured the island for Charles, anticipating Monck's overtures by inviting the King to land at Cork.
+Soon after, he was a leading figure in the Irish Convention alongside Sir Charles Coote.
 In 1660, he was elected MP for Arundel in the Convention Parliament, although he was busily engaged in Ireland at the time of the election.
 On 5 September 1660 he was created Earl of Orrery.
 The same year he was appointed one of the three Lord Justices (Ireland) and drew up the Act of Settlement 1662.
 In 1661, he was re-elected MP for Arundel in the Cavalier Parliament.
 He founded the town of Charleville, County Cork, near his estate at Broghill.
 However, his mansion house in Broghill was burned down by Irish forces before the end of the century.

 He continued to exercise his office as lord-president of Munster till 1668, when he resigned it on account of disputes with the duke of Ormonde, the lord-lieutenant.
 On 25 November, he was impeached by the House of Commons for "raising of money by his own authority upon his majesty's subjects," but the prorogation of parliament by the king interrupted the proceedings, which were not afterwards renewed.
 In 1673 he was appointed Custos Rotulorum of County Limerick, which position he held until his death.